How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 Step 1: Submit Document

-First, visit the transfer office (in the case of a Society/Project, otherwise Revenue Registrar Office).
+First, visit the transfer office (for a Society/Project; otherwise, the Revenue Registrar’s Office).

-With that, submit all the required documents to the office where the transfer is processed.
+Submit all required documents to the office that processes the transfer.

 Step 2: Property Transfer

-Second, per the SOPs of the Housing Society/project or Government department (CDA, Housing Foundation, JKCHS) procedure, the property is transferred to the legal heirs according to the share mentioned in the succession certificate/legal Heirship certificate.
+Second, per the Housing Society/project or Government department (CDA, Housing Foundation, JKCHS) SOPs and procedures, the property is transferred to the legal heirs according to the share mentioned in the succession certificate/legal Heirship certificate.

 The transferring authority divides the deceased’s property among the legal heirs.
 The property share is the shares mentioned in succession.